data-apis/scipy-2023-presentation/paper.rst

 Python array API standard is a living standard, which is intended to evolve to reflect the needs and continued evolution of array libraries within the SPE.
-As such, we expect to continue working with array and array-consuming library maintainers to identify APIs and behaviors suitable for standardization.
+As such, we expect to continue working with array and array-consuming library maintainers to identify and codify APIs and behaviors suitable for standardization.

 **Adoption**: In order to ensure the continued success and relevance of the Python array API standard, we work closely with maintainers of array and